-The Company's total investments continued to grow in size to RM3.3 billion; an increase of
+The Company's total investments continued to grow in size to RM3.4 billion; an increase of RM70.5 million.
+Investment income decreased by RM16.1 million, resulting from the overall low interest rate environment.
+The Company registered a realised investment profit of RM14.0 million but suffered an investment impairment of RM5.9 million on its Equity portfolio.
+The Company's total investment and other income amounted to RM97.6 million.

-RM229.7 million.
-Investment income decreased by RM12.9 million, resulting from the overall low interest rate environment.
-The Company registered a realised investment profit of RM42.7 million but suffered an investment impairment of RM35.8 million on its Equity portfolio.
-The Company's total investment and other income amounted to RM117.6 million.
-This year's performance has enabled the Company to achieve Profit Before Tax of RM371.8 million and Profit After Tax of RM290.6 million; reflecting a net earnings per share of 87.2 sen.
+This year's performance has enabled the Company to achieve a Profit Before Tax of RM343.7 million and Profit After Tax of RM280.0 million, reflecting a net earnings per share of 84.1 sen. The Company has shown its resilience in generating good profits despite the COVID-19 pandemic and its adverse impact on both the global and Malaysian economy.

-Total Assets, including Goodwill, stood at RM5.29 billion as at financial year ended 2020, a notable increase of RM274.0 million from RM5.02 billion in 2019.
+Total Assets, including Goodwill, stood at RM6.2 billion as at financial year ended 2021, a notable increase of RM872.9 million from RM5.3 billion.